nimec77/ledger-bridge/vision.md

 ### Technical Vision Overview

 **Ledger Bridge** is designed as a learning-focused Rust project that demonstrates trait-based polymorphism through practical financial data parsing.

+**Note:** This vision document has been refined based on analysis of real-world bank statement files:
+- **CAMT.053**: Danske Bank (Denmark) and Treasurease examples
+- **MT940**: Goldman Sachs, ASN Bank (Netherlands), and other international banks
+- **CSV**: Sberbank (Russia) with localized format

+All field mappings, format structures, and parsing strategies are based on actual production data.

 #### Key Design Decisions